 Ama Pokuaa Fenny

-This blog was originally published on the Southern Voice Website, in March 2020
+This blog was originally published on the Southern Voice website

-This blog section has been created as an avenue for the Institute’s researchers and other approved contributing writers to share research knowledge and insights, and comment on relevant issues.
+This blog section has been created as an avenue for the Institute’s researchers and other approved contributors to share research knowledge and insights, and comment on relevant issues.
 Pieces reflect the views of individual researchers/contributors and do not necessarily reflect the views ISSER.